 In April 2000 Ratko recorded "A Day in Manhattan" in New York with members of John Coltrane and Miles Davis rhythm section, Reggie Workman and Al Foster.

 Ratko started a new quartet with the legendary bass player and composer Miroslav Vitous.
 He released a quartet recording, Crossing The Border, in New York City with John Patitucci, Al Foster and Stan Mitrovic, with all original compisitions of all members of the quartet.
 He released a record, Continental Talk, with John Patitucci, Steve Gadd, Randy Brecker and Stan Mitrovic.
 Ratko's latest release is a record with Simone Zanchini, Adam Nussbaum and Martin Gjakonovski called The Way We Talk.

 "Now and Then" is Ratko's latest CD with his favourite musicians: Miroslav Vitous, John Patitucci, Reggie Workman, Al Foster, Randy Brecker and others.

-A new CD of the ZZ Quartet, "Beyond The Lines", on In+Out Records will be out in May 2013.
+The CD of the ZZ Quartet, "Beyond The Lines", on In+Out Records was released in May 2013.

-Ratko endorses Mirabella Guitars, Godin Guitars and uses CP-1A pickups for acoustic guitar from Carlos Juan.
+Ratko endorses Godin Guitars and uses CP-1A pickups for acoustic guitar from Carlos Juan.

 Ratko Zjaca is nominated for best guitarist and musician in South American El Intruso New Creative Music Criticts Poll Award for 2010 by an international vote of journalists.